A Randomized Linearly Convergent Frank-Wolfe-type Method for Smooth Convex Minimization over the Spectrahedron: Introduction

 Quadratic growth is a standard assumption in the literature on linear convergence rates for first-order methods \cite{drusvyatskiy2018error, necoara2019linear}.

 \begin{assumption}[quadratic growth] There exists a scalar $\alpha > 0$ such that for any $\X\in\mS^n$,

 \end{assumption}

-Our second assumption is strict complementarity, which as discussed in the Introduction, has played a central role in proving linear convergence rates for Frank-Wolfe-type methods in diverse settings.
-In case of the spectrahedron it takes the form of a positive eigengap in the gradient direction at optimal points (see also \cite{ding2020spectral, garber2023linear, garber2021convergence}).
+Our second assumption is that \textit{all} optimal solutions satisfy the strict complementarity condition, which as discussed in the Introduction, has played a central role in proving linear convergence rates for Frank-Wolfe-type methods in diverse settings.
+In the case of the spectrahedron this takes the form of a positive eigengap in the gradient direction at optimal solutions (see also \cite{ding2020spectral, garber2023linear, garber2021convergence}) and that all optimal solutions have the same rank.